SeisComP/common/apps/gui/descriptions/global_gui.rst

    Type: *boolean*

    Draws the segment name in the center of the bounding box.
-For segments read from BNA files the name is extracted from the first part of the header.
    Default is ``false``.

 .. confval:: rank